Leica T vs. Hasselblad Lunar

 These cameras are not cheap!
 The Leica T – the less expensive of the two – still costs more than something like the mirrorless full-frame Sony Alpha 7, one of the best mirrorless cameras currently available.
 And even if you add the cost of a comparable Leica lens and the optional EVF, you still aren't that close to the astronomical asking price of the Hasselblad Lunar, which costs more than a top-of-the-range full-frame DSLR like the Nikon D4S.

+No-one on a budget, or who wants the best photographic bang for their buck is going to be considering buying either the Leica T or Hasselblad Lunar.
+There are much better deals out there on other high-end mirrorless cameras which can match or beat this duo in a battle of the specifications list.
 Between the two, the Hasselblad Lunar arguably slightly edges it in core photographic terms, because of its specifications and available lenses.
 Meanwhile, the Leica appears the better rounded and more modern camera with its large touchscreen, integrated storage and Wi-Fi ability.

 However, it's likely that those who see these cameras as a justifiable indulgence are going to be swayed more by how they look and feel than their specs, and there's nothing wrong with that.
 Both Leica or Hasselblad are admired brands with a well deserved reputation for outstanding design and craftsmanship, so it really comes down to existing loyalties and personal taste – are you drawn to the minimalist Leica T or is the blinged-out Hasselblad Lunar more your style?

 Please keep comments to less than 150 words.
 No abusive material or spam will be published.